 Dr. Dana Powell Russell has worked as a strategic planner, evaluator, researcher, preK-12 teaching artist and teacher educator, program director, and writer for organizations nationwide.
 She specializes in strategic planning, program development, and evaluation.
 As an adjunct professor with Lesley University's Integrated Teaching Through the Arts program, she teaches graduate-level courses in integrated curriculum design, instruction, and assessment.
 Dana holds an Ed.D. in Learning and Instruction at the University from San Francisco, focused on creativity and the arts in elementary teaching practice, an M.A. in Museum Studies/Public Programming from John F. Kennedy University, and a B.A. in Visual Arts from the University of California San Diego.
 Dana and DME President Dawn Ellis collaborated on Designing the Arts Learning Community, where Dana served on the commissioning and steering committee through the Santa Clara County Office of Education.

 Gordon Sasaki brings a unique combination of personal insight, academic training, and studio artist experience when working with disabled populations.
 A wheelchair user since a 1982 automobile accident, Gordon champions the inclusion of the arts as a life tool, invaluable to everyone.
 With an emphasis on the creative process, he uses the universal qualities of the arts to design curricula and workshops for all learners.
 Gordon implements his ideas through teaching in universities, museums, schools and private institutions, including the New York City Department of Education, the Metropolitan Museum of Art, the Museum of Arts and Design, VSA arts Institute, and the International Center for Tolerance in Education.
-Gordon teaches in the education department of the Museum of Modern Art (MoMA).
+Gordon taught in the education department of the Museum of Modern Art (MoMA).
 His work is exhibited internationally and held in many private and corporate collections.
 Gordon and DME President Dawn Ellis have collaborated on arts, inclusion, and professional development over the last decade and a half.
+Current Gordon- Dawn works-in-progress include a visual book of poetry on sustainability and resilience called Dandelion Rising.

 Sara Goldhawk, M.Ed., Buffalo, New York